acoli-repo/corpus-tools/src/TT-CQP.md

 Keyword scores can be selected by using `stats A lemma :: type:keywords`.

-### XML output
+### XML and JSON output

-When using the option --output=xml, TT-CQP will produce the output of the group and tabulate command in XML format, where each tab of the output is marked with its key.
-An example is given below:
+When using the option --output=xml or --output=json, TT-CQP will produce the output of the group, stats, and tabulate command in XML or JSON format, where each tab of the output is marked with its key.
+An example of the XMl output is given below:

 ```
 pwd> echo 'Matches = [word="casa"] [pos="A.*"]; tabulate Matches match.text_lang match.id match.word match[1].word substr(match.pos,0,1);' | tt-cqp --output=xml